-When Timothy W George was born on 9 August 1767, in Newton, Rockingham, New Hampshire, United States, his father, Timothy George, was 39 and his mother, Hannah Hoyt, was 31.
+When Timothy W George was born on 9 August 1767, in Newton, Rockingham, New Hampshire, British Colonial America, his father, Timothy George, was 39 and his mother, Hannah Hoyt, was 31.
 He died in New Hampshire, United States.